 What is recommendable is to descend from the summit by following the trail no. 479 leading south, first to the col separating it from the Törlkopf (1704m), then around the Törlkopf to the Törlalm, and here, turn left and follow the path leading down through mountain forest to the beautifully situated Mordaualm on 1191 meters.
 From here, follow the forest road down to Taubensee, 2 km north west of the village of Ramsau.
 This descent takes about two and three quarters of an hour.

-View from the Karkopf towards the south
+The Schlegelmulde View from the Karkopf towards the south